Cancer – Medical Vocabulary

 Biopsy: Removal of a small portion of tissue to see whether it is cancerous.

-Chemotherapy: Therapy that uses drugs to damage cancer cells and make it difficult for them to grow in number.
+Chemotherapy: Therapy that uses drugs to damage cancer cells and kill cancer cells.

 Clinical Trials: Research studies that involve actual patients.
 They are designed to find better ways to manage cancer (and other medical conditions and diseases) from prevention and detection to diagnosis and treatment.

 Colonoscopy: Insertion of a long, flexible, lighted tube through the rectum and into the colon.
-This allows the physician to check the lining of the colon for abnormalities.
+This allows the healthcare provider to check the lining of the colon for abnormalities.

 Complementary and Alternative Medicine (CAM): Therapy used during or after cancer treatment that may help relieve the symptoms of cancer and/or standard cancer treatments.
 Some examples of CAM include meditation, yoga, spiritual counseling, acupuncture, acupressure and transcutaneous electrical nerve stimulation (TENS).

-Invasive Cancer: Cancer that starts in one area of the body and then spreads to the deeper tissues of that same area.
+Invasive Cancer: Cancer that starts in one area of the body and then spreads to surrounding tissue.
+Also called infiltrating cancer.

 Lumpectomy: Surgery that removes abnormal or cancerous tissue and sometimes part of the surrounding healthy tissue.